tlswg/tls13-spec/draft-ietf-tls-tls13.md

-> Servers send this message in response to a ClientHello message if they were able to find an acceptable set of algorithms and groups that are mutually supported, but the client's KeyShare did not contain an acceptable offer.
-If it cannot find such a match, it will respond with a fatal "handshake_failure" alert.
+> Servers send this message in response to a ClientHello message if they were able to find an acceptable set of algorithms and groups that are mutually supported, but the client's ClientHello did not contain sufficient information to proceed with the handshake.
+If a server cannot successfully select algorithms, it will respond with a fatal "handshake_failure" alert instead.

 Structure of this message: